michael-xqf/openformulation/site/content/products/_index.md

 ---
-title: Formulation Technology
+title: Market Segments
 type: products
 image: /img/products-jumbotron.jpg
 intro:
-  heading: Formulation Technology
+  heading: Agchem
   description: "Agrochemicals are formulated as emulsions, suspensions,
     microemulsions, and various controlled-release systems.
 Control of the interaction forces between the droplets or particles is essential in